Updated on November 20, 2014.

 Combination pill names: Alesse, Apri, Aranelle, Aviane, Enpresse, Estrostep, Lessina, Levlen, Levlite, Levora, Loestrin, Mircette, Natazia, Nordette, Lo/Orval, Ortho-Novum, Ortho Tri-Cyclen, Yasmin and Yaz.
 (Not quite as clever as nail polish names, but they get the birth control job done.)
 Lybrel, Seasonique and Seasonale (generic names: Jolessa or Qualsense) are combo pills that can minimize periods to just a few times a year or less.

-Benefits: Aside from being very effective at preventing pregnancy (when taken correctly), combination pills are linked to less crampy, lighter, shorter periods.
+Benefits: Combination pills are linked to less crampy, lighter, shorter periods.
 (That can also mean less chance of anemia.)
 These pills may also clear up acne.
-The combo pill may reduce the risk of ovarian and endometrial cancer.
+The combo pill reduces the risk of ovarian and endometrial cancer.

-Combination pills might not be right for you if: you are sensitive to estrogen.
-If that’s your case, you can try a lower-dose combination pill, which contain less estrogen.
-You may have fewer side effects than with the regular combo pill, but there might be more between-period bleeding.
+Combination pills might not be right for you if: you are sensitive to estrogen’s side effects like nausea or breast tenderness.
+To help with estrogen’s side effects, you can try lower-dose combination pills, which contain less estrogen, but they might cause more between-period bleeding (a.k.a. spotting).

-Heads up!
-The combo pill can be less effective against pregnancy if you use it while taking any of the following: the herbal supplement St. John’s Wort; HIV and seizure medicines; topamax/topiramate, which can be used to treat seizures or migraines; or the antibiotic rifampin, which is used to treat tuberculosis.
+Heads up: The combo pill might be advertised as highly effective, but in real life about one in 10 women become pregnant while using it.
+This can be for a range of reasons, from missing pills to changes in a woman’s metabolism.
+It can also be less effective against pregnancy if you use it while taking any of the following: the herbal supplement St. John’s Wort; HIV and seizure medicines; topamax/topiramate, which can be used to treat seizures or migraines; or the antibiotic rifampin, which is used to treat tuberculosis.
 (Other antibiotics are fine to take with the pill.)
 These medicines limit your body’s ability to adequately absorb the pill’s pregnancy-preventing hormones.
 If you take these meds, consider a birth control method that doesn’t contain estrogen, such as the mini-pill, an IUD, the shot, or the implant.

 Mini-pill names: Camila, Errin, Jolivette, and Mircronor.